paugier/nbabel/py/microbench/README.md

 We see that these simple functions are 2 to 3 times slower than in Julia.
-Having less dynamic objects (pointers and C struct, using cffi) helps a bit (but one can associated a method to the type of the elements).
+Having less dynamic objects (pointers and C struct, using cffi) helps a bit (but one cannot associated a method with the type of the elements).
 However, we can guess that there is a problem of vectorization with `sum_few_norm2`, which is still 2.4 slower than in Julia.